 Reasons for a bad credit history

 You could have a bad credit history due to defaulting on credit commitments in the past for a number of reasons, your credit report may only show what you have defaulted on, how many times you defaulted but does not tell a lender why you defaulted.

-You may have defaulted due to circumstances beyond your control such as losing your job, just missing or forgetting payments and being unaware of the impact it would have to your credit, or even taking out loans in the past without the lender properly understanding your ability to afford the repayments.
+You may have defaulted due to circumstances beyond your control such as losing your job, just missing or forgetting payments and being unaware of the impact it would have on your credit, or even taking out loans in the past without the lender properly understanding your ability to afford the repayments.

 Bad credit lenders have the ability to be more flexible with criteria than mainstream lenders, when taking past defaults into account to make a decision to lend you credit.
-Unfortunately, they do take a risk as some people do default on their bad credit loans which means they usually only offer customers a higher interest option.
+Unfortunately, they do take a risk as some people do default on their bad credit loans, which means they usually only offer customers a higher interest option.